 The 2019 season is now over.
 We thank all our customers, both new and returning, for entrusting us with your daylily purchases and helping us to downsize our garden.
 Our website should be updated by early January 2020 when we will begin taking orders for shipment after Labor Day 2020 (NO SPRING SHIPPING).
 One big change for 2020 and future years is that we will only ship (and sell from the garden) beginning immediately after Labor Day and into October.
 It is only the two of us, and we are not getting any younger.
 Spring is the busiest time of the year getting our garden ready.
 Previously, what does not get done by mid April when shipping has begun goes undone until late fall or the next year.
 We realize that we will lose some northern customers who want to plant before September and also customers who only buy in the spring.

-Be sure to click on the daylily picture or name to see multiple pictures for many of the daylilies.
+Be sure to click on the daylily picture or name to see multiple garden pictures for many of the daylilies.

 We are a licensed garden by the State of Georgia.
 We have a spray program for insects and rust.
 We do receive new daylilies each spring from rust prone areas.
-Invariably, we do find some rust on a few of these new daylilies.
+Invariably, we then find some rust on a few of these new daylilies.
 We immediately trim the foliage to just above the crown and treat the affected daylilies and those growing around the affected plants.
-This procedure has been successful for us along with our spray program to keep rust from spreading and eliminating rust in the garden.
+This procedure has been successful for us along with our spray program to keep rust from spreading in the garden.
 We will not ship any daylilies with visible rust.
 We do not like to receive daylilies with rust and will never knowingly ship any with rust to a customer.
 Our winters are cold enough that rust does not overwinter here.
 If rust is an issue for you, please do not order.
 At this time we do not ship to California or outside the continental United States.

 David has made a few YouTube video tours of the garden that may be viewed from this link: